-The employer may commit an offence if they do not provide reasonable assistance to an authorised officer (see 6.8).
+The employer may commit an offence if they do not provide reasonable facilities and assistance to an authorised officer (section 61(3)) (6.8).

 Although the access provisions do not grant a right to conduct an interview, many interviews proceed on an informal basis without recourse to a formal notice.
 These informal discussions will usually reduce the cost of compliance, as the person is not required to attend the office for an interview or to produce the required records under a formal notice (6.2.4).